Category Archives: Uncategorized

 So where does this lead me to the nature of God’s inclusion?

-What I see progressives saying is there are no stipulations or instructions on the invitation.
-People without swimming costumes and get in the pool and make the pool dirty so no one can enjoy the party.
+What I hear progressives saying is there are no stipulations or instructions on the invitation.
+People without swimming costumes get in the pool and make the pool dirty so no one can enjoy the party.

 We can feel as though we are being excluded because of who we are and we feel the sting of rejection profoundly.
 We are never good at identifying and taking responsibility in the role we play in our own exclusion.
 There are many parts of ourselves that technically exclude us from the party and we must be attentive to those and request help from God who, in his grace, promises to do so.
 The truth is that both the speck and the plank must be removed from the eyes.
 Anakin felt excluded from the Jedi Order; he was not welcome.
 This, however, was his pride and arrogance.
 He held a morally superior position and this contaminated his mind from accepting the necessary correction and teaching of others.
 The Jedi Order struggled to include Anakin in their life because he was complicated and messy and resisted the change and was a risk.